 Materials RequiredMaterials Required: (Provided by ESU and included in registration cost): Hammond, Z. & Jackson, Y. (2015).
 Culturally responsive teaching and the brain : promoting authentic engagement and rigor among culturally and linguistically diverse students.
 Thousand Oaks: Corwin.

-College CreditYes, this section can be taken for college credit.
+College CreditThis section is available for college credit.

 AQuESTT Tenet - Educator Effectiveness AQuESTT Tenet - Educational Opportunities & Access